orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 # FoG / Prison / SkyBlock gamemode
 Ok so this gamemode will combine ideas from Fractals of the Galaxy (FoG), Prison and Skyblock into a single experience.
 So see `cd @orbitmines/minecraft/archive/code & workspace/arcs/4-2015-2016-split/FoG`, `arcs/5-2016-17-workspace/Prison`, `arcs/5-2016-17-workspace/SkyBlock` & `.orbitmines/repositories/servers/prison` (especially for the blocks-mined counter here).

-Take inspiration from the cu
+Take inspiration from the current `@orbitmines/minecraft/remastered` setup for KitPvP for items, custom enchants, Creative for the world loading, and Survival for the usual setup.
+We'll call the gamemode FoG so

 - Duration of play for each run